Curated by Anna-Nadine Pike

 Any study of late-medieval literary texts cannot be separated from the manuscripts which contain them.
 If you are new to working with manuscripts, our Manuscript Studies section has guides and resources for working in the disciplines of palaeography (the study of scripts) and codicology (the study of the material codex).
 To understand how late-medieval writing systems and manuscripts evolved, make sure you look through the resources on our History of the Book page.

 Most libraries will now have a digital catalogue of their manuscript collections, with increasing numbers of manuscript facsimiles available online.
-We have compiled a collection of digital manuscript collections from major libraries, which can be found here.
+We have compiled a collection of digital manuscript collections from major libraries.